-Research Team: Adam Millard-Ball (lead), Jeremy West
+Research Team: Adam Millard-Ball (lead) and Jeremy West

 Problem Statement: Residential location is arguably one of the most important aspects of a person’s lifestyle and relates to everything from individuals’ self-identities to their employment opportunities and transportation choices.
 From a policy perspective, matching the provision of residential options to the preferences of society is one of the most crucial roles of urban planning and infrastructure design.
 However, a major challenge for understanding how locational amenities, such as public transportation, affect residents’ behavior is that people choose where to live, and do so based in part on a neighborhood’s amenities.